-Spatial Sampling in the Corona
+5 Spatial Sampling in the Corona

 We now return to the question of core atom location, which we have so far ignored.
-To incorporate location into the analysis of core atoms, we separate them into bins on a regular 3D lattice by the location of their center points.
+To incorporate location into the analysis of core atoms, we sort them into bins on a regular 3D lattice by the location of their center points.
 Thus each bin represents a spatial sampling of medialness.
-The number of core atoms in a sample volume can be thought of as their density at that location.
+The number of core atoms in a sample volume can be thought of as the medial density at that location.

 How do we choose an appropriate size for the sample volume?
-As we shall see, the local distribution of core atoms can have a significant cross section, and the density within that cloud may not be uniform.
-To preserve resolution, the sample volume may need to be smaller than the typical cross section of the core atom cloud.
+As we shall see, the local distribution of core atoms can have a significant cross section, and the density within that distribution may not be uniform.
+To preserve resolution, the sample volume needs to be smaller than the typical cross section of a core atom cloud.
 When a core is sampled off-center, it will demonstrate a distortion in its dimensionality.
-For example, the zero-dimensional core at the center of a sphere will appear to be one-dimensional (cylindrical) when sampled off center, as shown in Fig. 5.
-The vector from the theoretical core (center of the sphere) to the center of the core atom density in the sample volume is called the displacement vector \vec{p} (See Fig. 5C).
+For example, the zero-dimensional core at the center of a sphere will appear to be one-dimensional (cylindrical) when sampled off center, as shown in Fig. 4.
+The vector from the theoretical core (center of the sphere) to the center of the density in the sample volume is called the displacement vector p (See Fig. 4C).
 The core atom population within a sample volume may not contain the entire thickness of the core, but rather a sub-sampling of the core called a coronal density.
-We can expect to be sampling coronal densities in general.
-It would be helpful know where in a given cloud around the core a sample was collected, but that presupposes knowledge about the overall distribution of core atoms.
+We can generally expect, in fact, to be sampling coronal densities.
+It would be helpful to know where, in a given cloud around the core, a sample was collected, but that presupposes knowledge about the overall distribution of core atoms which we may not have.

-We can predict certain relationships to exist between the distribution of core atoms over the entire core and that of a sample volume displaced from the center of the core.
-The population of core atoms will be flattened in a plane perpendicular to $\vec{\mathbf{p}}$, and thus develop orthogonality to that direction.
-This can be seen in Fig. 5, where the spherical distribution of core atoms in 5B has been flattened into a cylindrical distribution in 5C.
-The same effect can be seen in the case of the cylinder in Fig. 6, where, displaced off the central axis of the cylinder by $\vec{\mathbf{p}}$, the population of core atoms becomes slab-like and orthogonal to $\vec{\mathbf{p}}$.
-One expects the displacement vector to be one of the eigenvectors of any density at the closest point to the theoretical core, because (1) the displacement vector will be orthogonal to the core at that point, and (2) the normal to the core is always one of its eigenvectors.
+We can, at least, predict certain relationships to exist between the distribution of core atoms over the entire core and that of a sample volume displaced from the center of the core.
+The displaced sample of core atoms will be flattened in a plane orthogonal to $\boldsymbol{p}$ , and thus develop orthogonality to that direction.
+This can be seen in Fig. 4, where the spherical distribution of core atoms in 4B has been flattened into a cylindrical distribution in 4C.
+The same effect can be seen in the case of the cylinder in Fig. 5, where, displaced off the central axis of the cylinder by p, the population of core atoms becomes slab-like and orthogonal to p.
+One expects the displacement vector to be one of the eigenvectors at the closest point on the theoretical core, because (1) the displacement vector will be orthogonal to the core at that point, and (2) the normal to the core is always one of its eigenvectors.
 In 3D, the medial manifold can have at most 2 dimensions and thus will always have such a normal.

-At the theoretical core, the eigenvalue in the direction of the displacement should be 1/3 for a sphere, 1/2 for a cylinder, and 1 for a slab.
-As one moves out along the displacement vector, the corresponding eigenvalue should drop towards zero as the density develops orthogonality to $\vec{\mathbf{p}}$, except in the case of the slab, in which the core atom population can be expected to fall off rather abruptly without significant flattening.
-These expectations have been confirmed by experiments on graphical test figures as described in detail elsewhere [13]
+Fig. 4.
+A. sphere.
+B. all core atoms C. cylindrical coronal density displaced by p

 Fig. 5.
-A. spherical object.
-B. complete set of core atoms C. cylindrical coronal density displaced by \vec{p}

-Fig. 6.
-A. cylindrical object.
-B. complete set of core atoms C. slab-like coronal density displaced by $\vec{\mathbf{p}}$
+A. cylinder.
+B. all core atoms C. slab-like coronal density displaced by p